lurkaround/vue-weather-app/README.md

 ## Project setup

+Set up your Firebase Config.
 Create/insert your Firebase and Open Weather Map API keys into a `.env` file in the root directory.

 ### Install dependencies